robertavaltorta/robertavaltorta.github.io/content/publications/anthropomorphism/index.md

 ##### Citation

 **Valtorta, R. R.**, Orabona, N., & Paladino, M. P. (2024).
-On the indirect link between virus anthropomorphism and health behavior: Evidence from the pandemic. *Acta Psychologica, 243*, Article 104155 [Valtorta, R. R. and Orabona, N. share the first authorship].
+On the indirect link between virus anthropomorphism and health behavior: Evidence from the pandemic. *Acta Psychologica, 243*, Article 104155 [Valtorta and Orabona share the first authorship].

 ---